axibase/atsd-use-cases/tutorials/linter-tutorial/README.md

 Each repository monitored by the Travis CI tool requires a `.travis.yml` file which defines the build configuration.

 Download the included [`.travis.yml`](./resources/.travis.yml) file from the `/resources` directory and upload it to the repositories which are to be monitored.
-The file is visible in the root directory for each monitored repository.
+The file is visible in the base directory for each monitored repository.

 ![](./images/travis-file-dir.png)